aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionto/jpg/_index.md

 ﻿---
-title: Convert images to JPG image format from other supported formats using .NET platform
+title: Convert images to JPG(Joint Photographic Experts Group) image format from other supported formats using .NET platform
 weight: 3920
 url: /net/conversion/to/jpg
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging for .NET library it is easy to convert to JPG from other supported image formats
+description: Using Aspose.Imaging for .NET library it is easy to convert to JPG(Joint Photographic Experts Group) from other supported image formats
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert Image Files to JPG image format using .NET platform" h2="Convert to JPG format from other formats using Aspose.Imaging for .NET library" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert Image Files to JPG(Joint Photographic Experts Group) image format using .NET platform" h2="Convert to Joint Photographic Experts Group format from other formats using Aspose.Imaging for .NET library" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported conversions to JPG format using Aspose.Imaging for .NET library" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported conversions to JPG(Joint Photographic Experts Group) format using Aspose.Imaging for .NET library" %}}
 Using Aspose.Imaging library you can programmatically convert various image formats to JPG image.
+A JPEG is a type of image format that is saved using the method of lossy compression.
+The output image, as result of compression, is a trade-off between storage size and image quality.
+Users can adjust the compression level to achieve the desired quality level while at the same time reduce the storage size.
+Image quality is negligibly affected if 10:1 compression is applied to the image.
+The higher the compression value, the higher the degradation in image quality.
 <br/>
 Following conversions are supported :
 {{% /blocks/products/pf/feature-page-section %}}